matkoniecz/UnNetHackPlus/Dumping-grounds.md

 Engraving	In Soviet Russia, the amulet ascends with you!
 Engraving	Maxim 1: Pillage, Then Burn
 Engraving	Need a light?
 Come visit the Minetown branch of Izchak's Lighting Store!
-Engraving	The Gnome-with-a-Wand-of-Death was here.
 Engraving	The Vibrating Square is NOT here
-Engraving	Watch out!
-The-Gnome-With-The-Wand-Of-Death is behind that door!
 Engraving	You aren't going to ascend by staring at your shoes.
 Hallucinatory Monster	Baba Yaga
 Hallucinatory Monster	Crumple-Horned Snorkack